CozmoDev/capitali-browser/README.md

 # capitali-browser
-A simple browser written in C# that allows you to browse old websites.
+A simple browser written in C# with CefSharp that allows you to browse old websites.